TUDelft-CITG/OpenTNSim/CONTRIBUTING.rst

 OpenTNSim could always use more documentation, whether as part of the official OpenTNSim docs, in docstrings, or even on the web in blog posts, articles, and such.

 Did you find something missing in the documentation?
-For example
+For example:

 - missing docstring in a function, class or module
 - docstring that does not corresponds with the actual functionality